danilocurvelo/imd0030-20242/lessons/isomorphism.md

 : A mapping between two types of elements where elements of each type are paired with exactly one other element of the other type.
 One-to-one correspondence between 2-3 trees and LLRB trees implies that every 2-3 tree has a unique corresponding LLRB tree associated with it, and vice versa.

 Algorithmic isomorphism
-: A structure-preserving mapping between two types of algorithms, which extends one-to-one correspondence by preserving structure.
-Isomorphism between 2-3 trees and LLRB trees implies that changing a 2-3 tree produces a proportional change in the isomorphic LLRB tree, and vice versa.
+: A one-to-one correspondence between two types of data structures or algorithms that also preserves structure.
+Isomorphism between 2-3 trees and LLRB trees implies that a change in a 2-3 tree produces a proportional change in the isomorphic LLRB tree, and vice versa.

 LLRB tree invariants follow entirely from isomorphism with 2-3 trees.